tc39/notes/es8/2017-09/sept-27.md

 CM: We had the same thing with the BigInt proposal - we could change how JSON gets interpreted by JS without changing JSON.
 There is wiggle room there.

-DE: I don’t think there is wiggle room.
+DE: I don't think there is wiggle room.

-DH: That’s fine, this was a quick temperature check to see how flexible we are with JSON.
+DH: That's fine, this was a quick temperature check to see how flexible we are with JSON.

 YK: We could standardise something like JSONC, but keep JSON the same.